FIVE FOUNDATIONAL PRINCIPLES

 We recognize and acknowledge the Divine and seek guidance from this source and that of our kūpuna, in all that we do.
 We also believe all have the privilege to worship, or not, according to the dictates of their own conscience, let them worship how, where, and what they may.

 Aloha Kānaka, to love and care for the People, not just Kānaka ʻŌiwi, but all People regardless of race, color, creed, or national origin.
-This includes the unborn, the living, and the dead (our kūpuna who have passed).
+This includes the unborn, the living, and the dead.
 Whether speaking of the homeless, health care, cost of living, housing, jobs, education, or quality of life, it’s all about loving and caring for the People and doing what is in the best interest of the People.

 Government Accountability & Transparency